 Notes

 The size of the dish matters.
-Finding the right size will save you some olive oil as the cloves need to be fully submerged (see the next tip).
-In the photos above the dish I used is here which comfortably holds 3 heads of garlic (38 cloves of garlic).
+Finding the right size will save you some olive oil as the cloves need to be fully submerged.
+In the photos above I used this dish which comfortably holds 3 heads of garlic (38 cloves of garlic).
 If only cooking a little bit of garlic, use a smaller oven-safe dish like a ramekin.
 If cooking a lot of garlic, use a casserole dish.

 Save the olive oil!
 Your olive oil will come out tasting better than where it started, thanks to the infusion of flavor from the garlic.
 I love drizzling the oil as a garnish over dips or enjoying with crispy socca.
 And my husband absolutely loves it for dipping crusty bread to sop it all up!